Online Payments In Self Storage: A Brief Window Of Opportunity!

-Firstly, letting customers book and pay online makes their life easier.
-Forcing prospects to fill in a form and wait for a call back, or requiring a visit to your facility before being able to book, stops them from proceeding at the exact moment when they are most likely to complete the transaction.
-When they are on your site looking for prices for a specific room size, they are ready to book.
-How frustrating would it be if you had to call your airline to book once you saw the prices online?
+Firstly, letting customers reserve and pay online makes their life easier.
+Forcing prospects to fill in a form and wait for a call back—or requiring a visit to your facility before being able to book—stops them from proceeding at the exact moment when they are most likely to complete the transaction.
+When they are on your site looking for prices for a specific room size, they are ready to pay.
+How frustrating would it be if you had to call your airline to make a reservation once you saw the prices online?

 Make life easier for your customers, help them succeed and they will reward you with more business.

 Secondly, while your funnel shape will change — by eliminating the quote stage and taking people straight to booking — the important thing is how many people come out the other end.
-You can stop worrying about how many quotes you have provided (quotes don’t pay the bills!) and focus instead on the metric that matters — how many people book.
-When it’s easy for customers to book, the number of bookings you receive will increase.
+You can stop worrying about how many quotes you have provided (quotes don’t pay the bills!) and focus instead on the metric that matters — how many people rent.
+When it’s easy for customers to rent, the number of rentals you receive will increase.